nygctech/INLAomics/README.md

 where $\pi_j \in [0,1)$ weights between independent and spatially structured noise.

 ## Multiple assays
-For the non-conditional multivariate CAR (MCAR) we can follow [`INLAMSM`](https://github.com/becarioprecario/INLAMSM/tree/master) in implementation with a modified precision matrix following [1].
+For the non-conditional multivariate CAR (MCAR) we can utilize parts of [`INLAMSM`](https://github.com/becarioprecario/INLAMSM/tree/master) in implementation with a modified precision matrix following [1].
+Thus for the joint modeling of RNAs we refer to Sections 2.3 and 2.4 of [2].
+The relevant scripts `./INLA/MCAR.R` and `./INLA/indepMCAR.R`.

-### RNAs

-## References
+# References
-[1] Leroux, B. G., Lei, X., and Breslow, N. Estimation of disease rates in small areas: a new mixed model for spatial dependence.
+[1] Leroux, B. G., Lei, X., and Breslow, N. "Estimation of disease rates in small areas: a new mixed model for spatial dependence".
 In _Statistical models in epidemiology, the environment, and clinical trials_, pages 179–191.
 Springer, 2000.

+[2] Francisco, F., Gómez-Rubio, V., and Martinez-Beneito,  M. A. "Bayesian multivariate spatial models for lattice data with INLA." arXiv preprint arXiv:1909.10804 (2019).